redhat-developer/odo/docs/website/docs/development/devfile.md

 - `k8s-deploybydefault-true` because it has `deployByDefault` set to `true`.
 - `k8s-deploybydefault-not-set-and-not-referenced` because it doesn't set `deployByDefault` and is not referenced by any `apply` commands.

-Because the `kubernetes` component `k8s-deploybydefault-false-and-referenced` is referenced by the `apply` command `apply-k8s-deploybydefault-false-and-referenced` , it will be applied when this command is invoked, that is, in this example, when the `run` or `deploy` commands are invoked.
+Because the `kubernetes` component `k8s-deploybydefault-false-and-referenced` is referenced by the `apply` command `apply-k8s-deploybydefault-false-and-referenced`, it will be applied when this command is invoked, that is, in this example, when the `run` or `deploy` commands are invoked.

+Because the `kubernetes` component `k8s-deploybydefault-false-and-not-referenced` has `deployByDefault` set to `false` and is not referenced by any `apply` commands, it will never be applied.

 ## File Reference